Optical & Ultrasonic Imaging Laboratory

 Lab News

 Some of the most intractable gastrointestinal disorders, such as irritable bowel syndrome and inflammatory bowel disease, are motility disorders, where the contents of the intestines don’t proceed normally through the GI tract.
-Such disorders are known to have a strong brain-microbiome connection, but preclinical research has typically been limited to in vitro studies or anesthetized animal models, neither of which provide a realistic picture of gut motility.
+Preclinical research has typically been limited to in vitro studies or anesthetized animal models, neither of which provide a realistic picture of gut motility.

 Translational Photoacoustic Imaging for Disease Diagnosis, Monitoring, and Surgical Guidance